-Peter is a forensic anthropologist whose teaching includes anatomy, forensic anthropology, forensic trauma analysis and forensic taphonomy.
-His research focuses on post-mortem processes and post-mortem interval estimation, including validation of taphonomic models and procedural aspects of taphonomic research and teaching.
+Peter is a forensic anthropologist specialising in taphonomic modification.
+Peter's teaching includes developmental anatomy, forensic anthropology, forensic trauma analysis, forensic taphonomy and death management.
+His research focuses on post-mortem processes and post-mortem interval estimation, procedural aspects of taphonomic research and teaching and wellbeing associated with exposure to death.
+Peter supervisors undergraduate and postgraduate projects in these areas.